tricia-holmes/rock-paper-scissors/README.md

 # Context + Resources:

 I am currently a 2208 Mod 1 student at Turing in the frontend program.
 This is the final solo project of Mod 1.
 The technologies used for it were `HTML`, `CSS`, and `Vanilla Javascript`.
 The project was to create a rock, paper, scissors game where a player went up against a computer.
+This project was my first expereince using `CSS Keyframes` and incorporating the `BEM` naming methodology.

 Early on in developement, I knew I would like for the game to have a `Sailor Moon` theme with an animated background in an `8bit` retro game aesthetic.
 A very specific style, but I was very hopeful it could all come together!